knightjimr/rms/docs/scriptbasics.rst

 Environment sections are also used for Python, Perl or R scripts.
-When RMS creates an executable command, it creates a bash script that contains (1) RMS initialization lines, (2) the environment section lines and (3) xxx.
-For RMS steps whose language is bash, RMS just added those lines to the bash script.
-For the other languages, those lines are written to a language-specific script, and the bash script contains a launcher to run that language-specfic script.
-So, regardless of the language of the step, the environment section will be loaded for the commands of that step.
+When RMS creates an executable command, it creates a bash script that contains (1) RMS initialization lines, (2) the environment section lines and (3) a language-specific body.
+For RMS steps whose language is bash, RMS just adds the lines from the RMS step directly into the bash script.
+For the other languages, the bash script contains a launcher which runs python, perl or Rscript on a file containing the lines from the RMS step.

 Step Section
 ------------